-If voters approve a water ballot issue, a rate

-increase of 11 percent would occur over the course of the next four years (3 percent each year for three years, and then 2 percent in the fourth year) to pay for the bonds.
-This would cost the average residential rate payer approximately \$2.71 per month when fully implemented.
+Voters approved a water ballot issue in August, 2018 which includes a rate increase of 11 percent that will occur over the course of the next four years (3 percent each year for three years, and then 2 percent in the fourth year) to pay for the bonds.
+This would cost the average residential rate payer approximately \$3.16 per month when fully implemented.